JoelGMSec/PSAsyncShell/README.md

 Unlike other reverse shells, all the communication and execution flow is done asynchronously, allowing to bypass some firewalls and some countermeasures against this kind of remote connections.

-Additionally, this tool features command history, screen wiping, file uploading and downloading, information splitting through chunks and reverse Base64 URL encoded traffic.
+Additionally, this tool features command history, screen wiping, file uploading and downloading, information splitting through chunks and reverse Base64 URL encoded and obfuscated traffic.

 # Requirements